Singular symplectic spaces and holomorphic membranes: Holomorphic membranes in toric -degenerations

 For the rest of the paper we assume that $(X_t,L_t)$ is a $\qg$-smoothing of $(X_0,L_0)$ where $L_0\subset X_0$ is a monotone orientable Lagrangian.
 Thus for any relative homology class $\beta_t\in H_2(X_t,L_t)$ with $m(\beta_t)=2$ the number of holomorphic disks $\nd(\beta_t)\in\Z_2$ passing through a point $a\in L_t$ for a generic compatible almost complex structure is well-defined.
 It is invariant under symplectomorphisms, and does not depend on the choice of a generic compatible almost complex structure.
 Here we reduce the number of disks mod 2 to avoid a need to discuss orientation issues.
-Since $L\subset X^\circ$, we have a canonical identification $H_1(L_t)=H_1(L)$ for any $t\in T$ by Proposition \ref{prop-sympl}.
-For a class $\alpha\in H_1(L;\R)$ we define